-Industrial Graphics Skills includes the study of industry practices and drawing production processes through students' application in, and through a variety of industry-related learning contexts.
-Industry practices are used by enterprises to manage drawing production processes and the associated manufacture or construction of products from raw materials.
-Drawing production processes include the drawing skills and procedures required to produce industry specific technical drawings and graphical representations.
-Students engage in applied learning to demonstrate knowledge and skills in units that meet local needs, available resources and teacher expertise.
-Through both individual and collaborative learning experiences, students learn to meet client expectations of drawing standards.
+Industrial Graphics Skills includes the study of industry practices and drawing production processes through a variety of industry-related learning contexts (E.g., Furnishing, Architectural, CAD, Engineering).

+- Industry practices are used by enterprises to manage drawing production processes and the associated manufacture or construction of products from raw materials. - Drawing production processes include the drawing skills and procedures required to produce industry specific technical drawings, and graphical representations.

+Students demonstrate knowledge and skills through both individual and collaborative learning experiences, endeavouring to meet client expectations of drawing standards.
+Students will have the opportunity to: